Frequently Asked Questions (FAQs)

 When is my next CBL game?

-After Showcase wraps for Fall, CBL shifts to a weekly schedule in January featuring 10-11U on Saturdays and 12-13U on Sundays.
+Once the fall Showcase season concludes, CBL transitions to a regular weekly schedule beginning in January, with 10-11U games played on Saturdays and 12-13U games played on Sundays.

 Learn more: pegcityball.club/content/Peg-City-CBL